Measurement events relative to temporal quantum reference frames

 \section{Abstract}

 The Page-Wootters formalism is a proposal for reconciling the background-dependent, quantum-mechanical notion of time with the background independence of general relativity.
-However, there has been much discussion regarding the physical meaning of the framework.
-In this work, we compare two consistent approaches to the Page-Wootters formalism to clarify the operational meaning of evolution and measurements with respect to a quantum temporal reference frame.
-The so-called "twirled observable" approach implements measurements as operators that are invariant with respect to the Hamiltonian constraint.
-The "purified measurement" approach instead models measurements dynamically by modifying the constraint itself.
+However, the physical meaning of this framework remains debated.
+In this work, we compare two consistent approaches to the Page-Wootters formalism to clarify the operational meaning of evolution and measurements with respect to a temporal quantum reference frame.
+The so-called ``twirled observable'' approach implements measurements as operators that are invariant with respect to the Hamiltonian constraint.
+The ``purified measurement'' approach instead models measurements dynamically by modifying the constraint itself.
 While both approaches agree in the limit of ideal clocks, a natural generalization of the purified measurement approach to the case of non-ideal, finite-resource clocks yields a radically different picture.
-We discuss the physical origin of this discrepancy and argue that they describe operationally distinct situations.
-Moreover, we show that, for non-ideal clocks, the purified measurement approach yields time non-local, non-unitary evolution and implies a fundamental limitation to the operational definition of the temporal order of events.
+We discuss the physical origin of this discrepancy and argue that these approaches describe operationally distinct situations.
+Moreover, we show that, for non-ideal clocks, the purified measurement approach yields a time non-local evolution equation, which can lead to non-unitary evolution.
+Moreover, it implies a fundamental limitation to the operational definition of the temporal order of events.
 Nevertheless, unitarity and definite temporal order can be restored if we assume that time is discrete.